MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-edge-with-mdm.md

 # Configure Microsoft Edge using Mobile Device Management

-This article explains how to configure Microsoft Edge on Windows 10 using [Mobile Device Management (MDM)](/windows/client-management/mdm/) by means of [ADMX Ingestion](/windows/client-management/mdm/win32-and-centennial-app-policy-configuration).
+This article explains how to configure Microsoft Edge on Windows 10 using [Mobile Device Management (MDM)](/windows/client-management/mdm/) with [ADMX Ingestion](/windows/client-management/mdm/win32-and-centennial-app-policy-configuration).
 This article also describes:

 - How to [create Open Mobile Alliance Uniform Resource Identifier (OMA-URI) for Microsoft Edge policies](#create-an-oma-uri-for-microsoft-edge-policies).
 - How to [configure Microsoft Edge in Intune using ADMX ingestion and custom OMA-URI](#configure-microsoft-edge-in-intune-using-admx-ingestion).